martinda/gradle-multi-project-demo1/README.md

 ...
 ```

-Why is `myTask1` accessible from the rootProject when ostensibly it has
+A user may wonder why `myTask1` is accessible from the rootProject
-only been applied to the subproject?
+when ostensibly it has only been applied to the subproject.
+It turns
+out this is a pretty useful feature: from the root project, you can
+execute subproject tasks, without having to specify the full path to
+the subproject task itself.

 When asking gradle for the list of all tasks, gradle says the subprojects
 have the following tasks, but does not list that the root project still